 Further SWIFT implementation resources can be found on swift.com > Knowledge Centre > ISO 20022 Programme > Ensuring ISO 20022 Readiness here.
 This includes content such as Connectivity Guides, SWIFTSmart Training Modules, Interface and FINplus resources, as well as standards guidance on CBPR+ specifications and testing portals via MyStandards.
-Industry Update Further details on market guidelines can be found on swift.com > About us > Discover SWIFT > Community > SWIFT Advisory Groups > Payments Market Practice Group > Document Centre > Reach the document centre > SWIFT Payments Market Practice Group document centre July 2022 PMPG update can be accessed via the following link: https://www.swift.com/swift-resource/251867/download October 2022 SWIFT announcement to delay the start of the ISO 20022 migration to March 2023 can be access via the following link: https://www.swift.com/news-events/news/swift-accepts-community-request-start-iso-20022-migration-march-2023 Further Information For further information on ISO 20022 plans, please visit our dedicated website here, where you will find our latest videos, as well as podcasts and answers to FAQs.
-We appreciate your business, value our relationship, and look forward to working with you on the forthcoming implementation of ISO 20022 payment messages.
-Should you have any further questions, please engage your Sales or Integration contacts Yours sincerely, Global Payments Solutions, HSBC
+Further Information For further information on ISO 20022 plans, please visit our dedicated website here, We appreciate your business, value our relationship, and look forward to working with you on the forthcoming implementation of ISO 20022 payment messages.
+Should you have any further questions, please engage your Sales or Integration contacts.
+Yours sincerely, Global Payments Solutions, HSBC

 This document is issued by HSBC Bank plc ("HSBC").
 HSBC does not warrant that the contents of this document are accurate, sufficient or relevant for the recipient's purposes and HSBC gives no undertaking and is under no obligation to provide the recipient with access to any additional information or to update all or any part of the contents of this document or to correct any inaccuracies in it which may become apparent.
 Receipt of this document in whole or in part shall not constitute an offer, invitation or inducement to contract.
 The recipient is solely responsible for making its own independent appraisal of the products, services and other content referred to in this document.
 This document should be read in its entirety and should not be photocopied, reproduced, distributed or disclosed in whole or in part to any other person without the prior written consent of the relevant HSBC group member. #HSBC Bank plc.
 Registered in England and Wales (company number: 14259).
 Registered Office: 8 Canada Square, London, E14 5HQ.
-Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register number: 114216). © HSBC Group 2022.
+Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register number: 114216). © HSBC Group 2023.
 ALL RIGHTS RESERVED.
-PUBLIC